yaxan/EEG-gaming-and-speech/README.md

 ## Improvements

 As of now, the SSVEP is more of a proof of concept.
 It works with a roughly 60% success rate at choosing which response the user looks at, which is better than random, but not great.
-There are many methods and algorithms that can be used to better decide from the data, such as taking into account the signal power of various frequencies' harmonics, calculating signal-to-ratio, and/or employing machine-learning.
+There are many methods and algorithms that can be used to better decide from the data, such as taking into account the signal power of various frequencies' harmonics, calculating signal-to-noise ratio, and/or employing machine-learning.
 However, before any of these things are done, a better circuit that can handle more electrodes on the occiptal lobe and a larger range of frequencies would be necessary to make it worth it.

 ## Credits